ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

 UFS Weather Model Hierarchical Repository Structure
 ===================================================

-The ``ufs-weather-model`` repository supports the :term:`UFS` short- and medium-range weather applications (`SRW <https://github.com/ufs-community/ufs-srweather-app>`__ / `MRW <https://github.com/ufs-community/ufs-mrweather-app>`__ Apps).
-It contains atmosphere and wave components and some infrastructure components.
+The UFS Weather Model (:term:`WM`) repository supports the :term:`UFS` short- and medium-range weather applications (:term:`SRW` / :term:`MRW` Apps).
+The WM repository contains atmosphere, ocean, sea ice, and wave components, as well as some infrastructure components.
 Each of these subcomponents has its own repository.
-All the repositories are currently located in GitHub with public access to the broad community. :numref:`Table %s <Repo_Structure>` describes the list of repositories that comprises the UFS :term:`Weather Model` (WM).
+All the repositories are currently located in GitHub with public access to the broad community. :numref:`Table %s <Repo_Structure>` describes the list of repositories that comprises the UFS WM.

 .. _Repo_Structure: